Following Sites With RSS

 Free Online RSS Readers

 There are several free RSS readers you can use online.
-Some of the most well known are: My Yahoo!, My MSN, Google Reader, and Bloglines, but there are many more out there.
+Some of the most well known are: Feedly, My Yahoo!, My MSN, and Bloglines, but there are many more out there.

-Once you have an account set up, all you have to do is go to a website or blog you want to follow, like LoveMyFire.com, and look for the RSS buttons on the site.
-(Mine are in the left-hand column.)
+Once you have an account set up, all you have to do is go to a website or blog you want to follow, like LoveMyFire.com, and look for the orange RSS button on the site.
+(Mine is at the top right.)

-Next, click on the button for the reader of your choice to add the RSS feed.
-If you go with a reader that doesn't have its own dedicated button, just right click (control-click for Mac users) on the orange RSS button, copy the link or shortcut, and then paste it into your reader's subscription field or "add RSS Feed" box.
+Once you find the RSS button, right click (control-click for Mac users) on it, copy the link or shortcut, and then paste it into your reader's subscription field or "add RSS Feed" box.

 That's it!
 Now you're subscribed to that site's feed.